ak-7/buildgt-drowsiness-detection/README.md

 # buildgt-drowsiness-detection
-This project was inspired by hearings of more than a few accidents due to fatigued drivers.
+This was inspired by the increasing number of accidents caused due to fatigued drivers, especially truck drivers.
+Any long distance drivers is at the risk of falling asleep behind the wheel.

-This project uses a raspberry pi based drowsiness detection system that uses the eye detect ratio
+Our module detects if eyes have been closed for a "long" period of time and then evoke the speaker module to emit a wake up call ("WAKE UP SLEEPYHEAD").
+The camera moves along with your face position.

 References: